JGrubb/ignoredbydinosaurs.com/_posts/2010-02-23-i-have-only-one-regret.md

 title: I have only one regret...
 created: 1266939283
 ---
-<p>And that's that I didn't start programming when it first occurred to me that I should.
+And that's that I didn't start programming when it first occurred to me that I should.
 I'd be at least four years further along.
-Sigh...</p>
+Sigh...

-<p>A brief list of the things I've been working on.</p>
+A brief list of the things I've been working on.

-<p>The front burner:</p>
+The front burner:
 <ol>
 	<li><a href="http://codex.wordpress.org/Developer_Documentation">Wordpress customization</a></li>
 	<li>CSS</li>